Revisiting the Platonic Representation Hypothesis: An Aristotelian View: Impact statement

 In this work, we identify two pervasive confounders that distort representational similarity measurements.
 The first is the \emph{model width}: when the embedding dimension increases relative to the sample size, interaction-matrix-based similarity metrics exhibit a systematic positive baseline even when representations are independent.
 This spurious similarity is a general consequence of dimensionality-driven null inflation: the expected similarity under independence does not vanish but instead depends on both the representation dimensionality and the sample size (\Cref{fig:intro}a).
 As a result, wider models can appear more aligned simply because their representations live in higher-dimensional spaces.
 The second confounder is the \emph{model depth}.
 Many analyses do not compare individual layer pairs, because it is unknown where similarity arises~\citep{schrimpf2018brain,pmlr-v235-huh24a}.
 Instead, they search over all pairs and report a summary statistic such as the maximum.
+This is widespread practice: studies routinely compute similarity over many layer pairs and report an aggregate such as the maximum or best-matching layer~\citep{raghu2017svcca,pmlr-v97-kornblith19a,schrimpf2018brain,pmlr-v235-huh24a,kapoor2025bridging}.
 Taking a maximum over many comparisons inflates the reported score even if there is no similarity, since the expected maximum of independent draws exceeds the mean.
 This inflation grows with the number of comparisons, so deeper models can appear more aligned simply because more layer pairs are compared (\Cref{fig:intro}b).
 Together, these confounders undermine the comparative use of representational similarity without calibration.

 To address these issues, we introduce the \emph{null-calibration for representational similarity}, a general permutation-based framework that transforms any similarity metric into a calibrated score with a principled null reference, here defined as no relationship (\Cref{fig:intro}).
 The core idea is to measure how extreme an observed similarity is relative to an empirical null distribution obtained by breaking sample correspondences.
 For scalar comparisons (\textit{i.e.}, width confounder), we estimate a critical threshold from the null distribution and define a calibrated score that is zero when the observed similarity falls below this threshold and rescaled to preserve the maximum at one.
 For selection-based summaries (\textit{i.e.}, depth confounder), we apply \emph{aggregation-aware} calibration.
 We compute the null distribution of the same aggregate statistic that is ultimately reported (\textit{e.g.}, the maximum over all layer pairs), thereby calibrating the selection step itself.